 The researchers followed a group of 609 adults for one year.
 Half the group was assigned a healthy low-fat diet while the other half was put on a healthy low-carb diet.
 The only instruction the two groups received was to opt for nutrient-rich foods in their most natural state.
 In classes with dietitians, the participants were taught to avoid processed foods high in sugars, refined oils, excess sodium, artificial additives, and preservatives.
 Everyone was encouraged to work out, but in general, they did not increase their levels of exercise.
 Most importantly, there were no instructions to restrict calories or portion sizes in any way.
 Instead, the subjects of the study were told to eat as much as they needed to avoid feeling hungry.
 After 12 months, there was a wide range of results in both groups.
 Some people lost as much as 60 pounds while others gained weight, but overall there was an average loss of about 13 pounds between the two groups.
 Both groups saw reductions in body fat, blood sugar, and blood pressure.

 Sound familiar?
-Sun Basket’s registered dietitian Lindsey Kane has been pushing the same advice since she joined our team.
+Sun Basket’s Director of Nutrition, Lindsey Kane has been pushing the same advice since she joined our team.
 It’s not that calories don’t matter, they do.
 But this research showed that participants were able to satisfy their hunger with nutritious foods that are naturally lower in calories than processed, low-nutrient foods.
 By adopting an attitude of abundance and focusing on higher quality ingredients instead of ones with fewer calories, they were able to satisfy their hunger and feel good about their meals, rather than experiencing the deprivation associated with most diets.